HazyResearch/dd-genomics/dicts/README.md

 * `HGNC_approved_names.txt`: a table with more explicit nomeclature for gene symbols.
 It might be practical for literature mining of genes that are less studied.
-XXX What's the format of this file ?
+3 columns: 1st column is gene symbol, 2nd column is CSV list of synonyms, 3rd column is explicit name/description of the gene (usually an expansion of the symbol).
 Downloaded from HGNC biomart.

 * `hpo_terms.tsv`: a table listing HPO terms.
-4 columns: 1st column is term ID, 2nd column is term description, 3rd column is ?
-XXX, 4th column is ?
+4 columns: 1st column is term ID, 2nd column is term description, 3rd column is always C, 4th column is (probably) the distance from the root in the dag.
-  XXX XXX Where does this file come from?

 * `hpo_dag.tsv`: a table listing the "is a" relationships between HPO terms.
 3
   columns: 1st column is first term ID, 2nd column is text "is a", 3rd column is second term ID.
-XXX Where does this file come from?
+From the HPO.

 * `genes_to_hpo_terms.tsv`: a table mapping gene-symbols to HPO terms.
 3
-  columns: 1st column is gene-symbol, 2nd column is HPO term id, 3rd column is XXX .
-XXX Where does this file come from?
+  columns: 1st column is gene-symbol, 2nd column is HPO term id, 3rd column is description/name of the term.
+From the HPO.

 * `genes_to_hpo_terms_with_synonyms.tsv`: an expanded table mapping gene-symbols and their synonyms to to HPO terms.
-3 columns: 1st column is gene-symbol or synonym, 2nd column is HPO term id, 3rd column is XXX .
-XXX Where does this file come from?.
+3 columns: 1st column is gene-symbol or synonym, 2nd column is HPO term id, 3rd column is description/name of the term.

 * `humanGeneSymbol.humanEnsembl.biomart73.map`: XXX What is this?